• Skip to primary navigation

 Playa Hermosa, Guanacaste Hotels

-Hermosa is well known for having some of the nicest houses and condos in the area.
+Hermosa is well known for having some of the nicest houses and vacation rentals in the area.
 You can find many residential communities such as Palo Alto, Monte Paraiso and Hermosa Heights that have giant houses with a spectacular view overlooking all of Hermosa Bay.
-Check out Airbnb and VRBO if you would like a luxury home rental.
-(Get $40 in Airbnb credit here).

 Luxury vacation rental in Guanacaste